From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

 More generally, we will consider the case when the cohomology class $[\theta]$ is merely assumed to be \emph{big; }this is the most general setting where complex Monge-Ampère equations of the form make sense \cite{begz}.
 The main new feature in this general setting is the presence of $-\infty-$ singularities of all $\theta-$psh functions on $X.$ Such singularities are, in general, inevitable for cohomological reasons.
 Still, by the results in \cite{begz}, the corresponding complex Monge-Ampère equations admit a unique $\theta-$psh function $u_{\beta}$ with\emph{ }minimal singularities\emph{; }in particular its singularities can only appear along a certain complex subvariety of $X,$ determined by the class $[\theta]$, whose complement is called the\emph{ Kähler locus} $\Omega$ of $[\theta]$ (or the\emph{ ample locus)} introduced in \cite{bo} (which in the algebro-geometric setting corresponds to the complement of the \emph{augmented base locus} of the corresponding line bundle).
 Moreover, in the case when the class $[\theta]$ is also assumed to be\emph{ nef }the solution $u_{\beta}$ is known to be smooth on $\Omega,$ as follows from the results in \cite{begz}.
 In this general setting our main result may be formulated as follows: \begin{thm} Let $\theta$ be a smooth $(1,1)-$form on a compact complex manifold $X$ such that $[\theta]$ is a big class.
-Then, as $\beta\rightarrow\infty,$ the functions $u_{\beta}$ converge to $u_{\theta}$ uniformly, in the sense that $\left\Vert u_{\beta}-u_{\theta}\right\Vert _{L^{\infty}(X)}\rightarrow0.$ Moreover, if the class $[\theta]$ is also assumed to be nef, then the convergence holds in $\mathcal{C}_{loc}^{1,\alpha}(\Omega)$ on the Kähler locus $\Omega$ of $X.$ \end{thm} Some remarks are in order.
-First of all, as pointed out above, it was previously known that the norm $\left\Vert u_{\beta}-u_{\theta}\right\Vert _{L^{\infty}(X)}$ is finite for any fixed $\beta$ (since $u_{\beta}$ and the envelope $u_{\theta}$ both have minimal singularities) and the thrust of the first statement in the previous theorem is thus that the norm in fact tends to zero.
-This global uniform convergence on is considerably stronger than a a local uniform convergence on $\Omega.$ Secondly, it should be stressed that, as shown in \cite{b-d}, the complex Hessian of the envelope $u_{\theta}$ is locally bounded on $\Omega$ for\emph{ any} big class $[\theta]$ and hence it seems natural to expect that the local convergence on $\Omega$ in the previous theorem always holds in the $\mathcal{C}_{loc}^{1,\alpha}(\Omega)-$topology, regardless of the nef assumption.
-However, already the smoothness on $\Omega$ of solutions of complex Monge-Ampère equations of the form \ref{eq:ma eq in intro} is an open problem; in fact, it even seems to be unknown whether there always exists a $\theta-$psh functions with minimal singularities, which is smooth on $\Omega.$ On the other hand, for special big classes $[\theta]$, namely those which admit an appropriate Zariski decomposition on some resolution of $X,$ the regularity and convergence problem can be reduced to the nef case (in the line bundle case this situation appears if the corresponding section ring is finitely generated).
-Let us also point out that in the case of a semi-positive and big class $[\theta]$ complex Monge-Ampère equations of the form \ref{eq:ma eq in intro} were studied in \cite{e-g-z} using viscosity techniques and it was shown that the corresponding solution is continuous on all of $X.$ In particular, by letting $\beta\rightarrow0$ the global continuity on $X$ was also obtained for $\beta=0$ (even for degenerate volume forms).
+Then, as $\beta\rightarrow\infty,$ the functions $u_{\beta}$ converge to $u_{\theta}$ uniformly, in the sense that $\left\Vert u_{\beta}-u_{\theta}\right\Vert _{L^{\infty}(X)}\rightarrow0.$ Moreover, if the class $[\theta]$ is also assumed to be nef, then the convergence holds in $\mathcal{C}_{loc}^{1,\alpha}(\Omega)$ on the Kähler locus $\Omega$ of $X.$ \end{thm} In particular, in the general setting of a big class the proof of the previous theorem yields a new proof of a weaker form of the regularity result in \cite{b-d} saying that